Is Troop 6000 still meeting during the COVID-19 pandemic?

 Can I donate items to Troop 6000?

-Though we are very grateful for people’s generosity, we cannot manage physical donations.
-We do not have the resources to sort, package, store or deliver items to shelters.
+Though we are very grateful for people’s generosity, we do not have the capacity to sort, package, store, or deliver items to shelters.
 Thank you for understanding.

-We can make exceptions for exceptional materials that fit within our existing program needs.
-If you think your donation might be in the .01% of those we can consider, please contact Melissa D’Andrea.
+We have made exceptions only very occasionally for materials that fit within existing program needs.
+If you think your donation might be exceptional, please contact customercare@girlscoutsnyc.org.

 If you are interested in making donations directly to shelters, here are some organizations you can contact:

-Please note: We cannot give out the addresses of shelters due to
+Please note, we cannot give out the addresses of shelters due to confidentiality purposes.

-Yes, we have a Troop 6000 e-newsletter where we list such opportunities for troop leaders to choose from, if and only if they are free-of-charge.
-To learn more, please contact Heidi Schmidt.
+Yes!
+We have a Troop 6000 e-newsletter where we list such opportunities for troop leaders to choose from if and only if they are free-of-charge.
+Contact customercare@girlscoutsnyc.org with the details of your offer.

 Can my company help?

 We also occasionally need spaces to hold events.
-If your office has a space that can hold 200+ people and you are interested in hosting a Troop 6000 event free-of-charge, please reach out to Heidi Schmidt.
+If your office has a space that can hold 200+ people and you are interested in hosting a Troop 6000 event free-of-charge, contact customercare@girlscoutsnyc.org.

 Can I or my Girl Scout troop meet members of Troop 6000?

-If you want to get to know members of Troop 6000, check out:
+If you want to get to know members of Troop 6000, check out the following news items:

 Can my Girl Scout troop write letters or send SWAPS to Troop 6000?